mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Introduction

 Way back in 2015, I presented a tutorial at GDC about how to network a physics simulation.
-It was fairly popular and was rated well, and if you [watch the video](https://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking), I hope you'll be happy to hear that I've lost around 50 pounds since this video was recorded.
+It was fairly popular and was rated well, and if you [watch the video of the talk](https://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking), I hope you'll be happy to hear that I've lost around 50 pounds since this video was recorded.
 I watch it today and think, _who the hell is this person?_

 So anyway, in this tutorial, a _much heavier me from the past_ covered three different techniques for networking a physics simulation: